-Everybody has the possibility to trade CFDs on bitcoin with Plus500.
+Everybody has the possibility to trade CFDs on bitcoin with Plus500 (availability subject to regulations).

 Plus500 is a trusted broker that has bitcoin CFDs.